schwilklab/lab-resources/data-code/git-and-github.md

 git checkout schwilk-testbranch
 ```

+#### What is a detached head state? ####

-NOTE: the detached head state happens when you are in a local branch such as master, and check out a DIFFERENT BRANCH from a remote.
-So you are in local master and checkout origin rfmodels.
-You know need to make a branch called rfmodels (or something else) and set up tracking.
-In that case, what was probably needed was a merge, not  a checkout.
+NOTE: the detached head state happens when you are in a local branch such as master, and check out a *different branch* from a remote.
+For example, you are in local/master and checkout origin/newbranch.
+You now need to make a branch called newbranch (or something else) and set up tracking with origin/newbranch.

 ### Typical private branch workflow ###